The Happy Ships

 The reason for the success of the first two performances had a lot to do with the venue.
 Scratch Club had an incredible sound system and a large following.
 To play through that sound rig was a sheer pleasure.
 Christ only knows why they took a chance on an experimental band like us because, to my knowledge, no one had played that gig before.
 They seemed to like us.
 Jerry Dixon had a history of experimental music himself.

 Another reason for the successes was the mix of technology and anti-technology.
-We had several lovely old analogue synths at our disposal, plus effects pedals and drum machines.
-Then on top of all of this there were a battery of pots and pans and a plethora of kiddies toys.
+We had several lovely old analog synths at our disposal, plus effects pedals and drum machines.
+Then on top of all of this, there were a battery of pots and pans and a plethora of kiddies toys.
 “Not so much Dada as Gaga” I recall one critic saying, which leads on to the final reason for our success……. in a word, ‘expectation’.
 With at least a year between performances, we were well marketed and anticipated so that people came there expecting a wild and unpredictable time.

 They got it!